 A situation in which shared file system is not scanned at all, or some of its parts are not scanned.
 See also overscanning.

 - To place a line under one or more characters; to underline.

 - A line printed under a character or along the lower edge of the space normally occupied by a character.

 A character used in each position of an entry field to indicate its length.
 This indicator of entry field length is used on display devices that do not have the underscore attribute.

 - A state of a unit of recovery that indicates that the changes that the unit of recovery made to recoverable DB2 resources must be backed out.

 - In a data entry database, a state that occurs when no changes have been committed in the database.
 The changes are still in main storage and are backed out from there.

 A log record used in recovery.
-The redo part of the record describes a change to be made to a WebSphere MQ object.
+The redo part of the record describes a change to be made to an IBM MQ object.
 The undo part describes how to back out the change if the work is not committed.

 To make an address space unknown to MVS.
 See also dub.